 UNDER THE ALMOND TREE by Laura McVeigh

-The poignant story of a refugee Afghan family fleeing the Taliban in the 1990s, travelling back and forth on the Trans-Siberian Express across Russia, as they try to decide where and how they will be allowed to make a new life.
+The poignant story of a refugee Afghan family fleeing the Taliban in the 1990s, trying to decide where and how they will be allowed to make a new life.

 Narrated by 15 year-old daughter Samar, the family storyteller, we quickly come to discover all is not as it seems in this story of loss and love.